MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-latest-update-archive.md

 * Microsoft Forms Pro for Customer Services  [[video]](https://youtu.be/eCEwgZsVUOs?t=2525)  [[blog]](https://powerbi.microsoft.com/blog/power-bi-desktop-december-2019-feature-summary/#Forms)

-For detailed information about each of these new features, see [Power BI Desktop November 2019 feature summary](https://powerbi.microsoft.com/blog/power-bi-desktop-december-2019-feature-summary/).
+For detailed information about each of these new features, see [Power BI Desktop December 2019 feature summary](https://powerbi.microsoft.com/blog/power-bi-desktop-december-2019-feature-summary/).

 Check out [what's new in the Power BI service](service-whats-new.md), and [what's new in the mobile apps for Power BI](consumer/mobile/mobile-whats-new-in-the-mobile-apps.md).